hubrizer/PortableBackupKit/docs/README.txt

 3. Run:
        Set-ExecutionPolicy -Scope Process Bypass -Force .\setup.ps1
 4. Answer the prompts
-   (the wizard re-prompts if the server, username or password are blank)
+   (the wizard re-prompts if the server, username or password are blank.
+    Credentials are tested before continuing.
+Press **Enter** for the remote path to use `/` and be sure the destination folder is a valid local path.)

 WPX.NET: create an SFTP user
 ----------------------------